cori-o/uwsgi-fastcgi/README.md

-# uwsgi-fastcgi
+# uwsgi-fastcgi-rag
-A FastCGI-based setup for running Flask with uWSGI and Nginx using Docker Compose.
+A FastCGI-based setup for running Flask with uWSGI and Nginx using Docker Compose, enhanced with Milvus and RAG

 ### Docker compose
 #### 1. Customize docker-compose.yml if needed